MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

   The ported result sets the new field *retrievePath* ( retrieval path ) instead of new_dir and new_file fields, and normal processing of the *retrievePath* field in the notification message will do a good download, no plugin required.

+* In many poll situations (typically a plugin with a do_poll and do_download entry point), the sr3 built-in downloading often "just works", the sr3 poll() or gather() entry point is typically configured with a *retrievePath* to indicate the URL to get, and the relPath is set to indicate the file name to download into.

 DESTFNSCRIPT